russmediadigital/Tee-ios-sdk/README.md

 ### Attaching and fireing via IB

- You can attach challenge code as `accessibilityIdentifier` to an UIButton or `TEEUIScrollViewObservable`*, so when registering detil page with `registerChallengesFor(detailPageId:, view:)`, challenge will be attached, and fired automatically when interacting with the element.
+You can set ID of challenge as `accessibilityIdentifier` of an UIButton or `TEEUIScrollViewObservable`.
+Than, when you register detil page with `registerChallengesFor(detailPageId:, view:)`, challenges will be attached, and fired automatically when interacting with the element.

-* for triggering scroll challenge, this ScrollView class is needed
+For triggering scroll challenge, TEEUIScrollViewObservable subclass is required
 ```swift
 @IBOutlet weak var scrollView: TEEUIScrollViewObservable!
 ```